acebuddyteam/gargula/README.md

 # Gargula

-Gargula is a clean user interface for the Terminal with useful info No date or time that you can check with your watch and so on...
+Gargula is a clean user interface for the Terminal with useful info <br>
+No date or time that you can check with your watch and so on...

 <h2>Gargula includes only the important data, to keep it simple and clean:</h2>